mitmath/18336/README.md

 **Summary**
 * Review of finite difference methods
 * Spectral preconditioning for fast Poisson solvers in 1D:
-  * Periodic BCs using the FFT
+  * Periodic BCs using FFTs
-  * Dirichlet BCs using the DST
+  * Dirichlet BCs using DSTs
-  * Neumann BCs using the DCT
+  * Neumann BCs using DCTs
   * Gauge fixing